scalz/MySensors-HW/RollerShutterNode/README.md

 - There are other option for just detecting a simple trigger, sure.
 I looked at it briefly, there was not a so big footprint saving, and I thought the current sensor would add more verstality to the board.

 **Why so much capa, using filtering for analog etc..**
-- on my boards, I don't need everything, all caps etc. But it's there, in case, for debug, still useful when there are some footprints available.
+- some ferrites, caps etc. are not all mandatory. they help to improve things but without some parts it works well.
+It's there, in case, for debug, and still useful when there are some footprints available.

 etc..

 Finally :
-- as each new thing I make, I enjoy the new challenge
+- as each new thing I make, I enjoy the new challenge.
 - I have tried to make a board dedicated for RollershutterNode with autocalibration, with as much features/options/versatility I could with the available footprint.

 ####About the ACS current sensor